-Vitamin U, which is found in cabbage, Napa (Chinese cabbage), and broccoli, have been located to protect the mucous membranes.
+Vitamin U, which is found in cabbage, Napa cabbage (Chinese cabbage), and broccoli, protects the mucous membranes.
 This vitamin has been discovered to have antioxidant effects and can treat ulcers.
 Any inflamed areas of the mucous membranes can be repaired by eating the above foods in the morning, either in their natural state or by blending or juicing.

 Pectin, found in apples, protects the stomach lining effectively.
 In addition to pectin, apples also contain polyphenols.
 Polyphenols possess antioxidant properties and can also inhibit gastric acid secretion.